Premature Ejaculation

 This work may be helpful if you:

-Experience ejaculation occurring sooner than you would like
+Experience ejaculation sooner than you would like

 Notice difficulty controlling timing during sexual activity

-Feel anxious or self-conscious about ejaculation timing
+Feel anxious or self-conscious about sexual performance

-When this may not be the right fit
+When ongoing therapy may not be the right fit

 This may not be suitable if you are: